Are you in the dreaded friend zone with your ex? Do you still have romantic feelings for them, and therefore want to escape the friend zone?

 Make it harder for your ex to be just friends with you.

-It’s Hard to Be Friends With The One You Love
+It’s Hard to Be Friends With the One You Love

 It’s tough fighting tooth and nail to establish a friendship with your ex, and not be able to take it any further than that.
+You know what that’s called?
+Yep, we call it unrequited love and it sucks.

-When the relationship status with your ex remains ambiguous and unclear?
+So, when the relationship status with your ex remains ambiguous and unclear?

 Draw a line in the sand.